triberraar/raspberry-pi-monitor/README.md

 Layout is done with Bootstrap and Font Awesome.
 The used theme is Cosmo.

 The front-end provides a page per monitored component and history for some.
 There is also a configurable dashboard, that is saved into local storage.

-# Install
-Please make sure node and npm are installed.
-Also install bower globally.
-Install by running

-    npm install
-and

-    bower install

-Installation done :)

-# Configuration
-Configure the application in the config.json file.
-For the moment the only configuration is the port used (standard 7076).

-# Run
-Run the application by executing

-    sudo node triberraar-pi-monitor.js

-!!!
-Be sure to run as sudo as some functionality needs this !!!

 # Functionality
 ## CPU